 The SP desk will take all P & L from the difference in site profile proxy and actual volumes and load shapes times the difference in price between contract and market.

-The commodity desk (24 hour service desk) will be responsible for filling the hedging activity at a cost plus structure.
+The Commodity Desk /24 hour Service Desk will be responsible for filling the hedging activity at a cost plus structure for both intra-month and intra-day load.
+Long dated inter-month load will be filled at the commodity desk’s offer price.
+This implies that the SP Desk may cross the Commodity Desk’s bid/offer when it changes it’s long dated load forecast; however, for changing intra-month and/or intra-day forecast, the SP Desk will not cross bid/offer spread and instead will be charged by the Service Desk the actual cost of filling the changes in the forecast plus a certain amount.

 Practical Consideration